Brandon Cover

-Brandon Ashley Cover (born 25 September 2003) is a professional footballer who plays as a midfielder or full-back for club Leicester City.
+Brandon Ashley Cover (born 25 September 2003) is a professional footballer who plays as a midfielder or full-back for club Rotherham United.
 Born in England, he plays for the Jamaica national team.

-He has played on loan at Port Vale and Fleetwood Town.
+Cover began his career at Leicester City, making his professional debut in January 2024.
+He played on loan at Port Vale and Fleetwood Town, before being sold to Rotherham United in February 2026.

 Club career

 Leicester City

 Cover joined the Leicester City youth academy at the age of seven.
 In June 2022, he signed a scholarship contract with Leicester City and also began training with the first-team under Brendan Rodgers.
 He signed a professional contract with the club in October 2022.
 He was praised by coach Ben Petty for his performance at right-back in an EFL Trophy defeat at Fleetwood Town in November 2023.
 On 27 January 2024, Cover made his first-team debut under Enzo Maresca in a 3–0 FA Cup win over Birmingham City at the King Power Stadium.
 He played every minute of the under-21 team's 2023–24 Premier League 2 campaign and went on to train with the first-team under new manager Steve Cooper in pre-season.

 On 30 August 2024, Cover joined League Two club Port Vale on loan for the 2024–25 season.
 He made his club and league debut one day later in a 2–3 home loss against Doncaster Rovers.
 He started his time at Vale Park at right-back for the "Valiants" and earned praise from manager Darren Moore for defending against highly-rated winger James Berry and helping to keep a clean sheet against Chesterfield on 14 September.
 He scored his first professional goal on 28 September as a matchwinner in a 2–1 home win over Swindon Town in the league.
 He was sent back to Leicester on 22 January 2025 after having scored two goals in 20 appearances with the Vale now having Mitch Clark, Kyle John and Tom Sang all fit and available to play at right-back.

 On 31 January 2025, Cover returned to League Two on loan, joining Fleetwood Town for the remainder of the 2024–25 season.
 He said that the move to Highbury Stadium was perfect for his development.
 He made four starts and four substitute appearances for Fleetwood.
 Cover signed his second professional contract with Leicester in September 2025.

+Rotherham United

+On 2 February 2026, Cover joined League One side Rotherham United for an undisclosed fee.
+He made five starts and five substitute appearances in the second half of the 2025–26 season, which culminated in relegation.

 International career

 Born in England, Cover is of Jamaican descent through his father.
 On 19 June 2023, he made his senior debut for Jamaica as a substitute in a 2–1 friendly loss to Jordan at the Stadion Wiener Neustadt.
 He was called up to the Jamaica U23s for the 2023 Central American and Caribbean Games.
+He was next called up for the 2026 Unity Cup.